odpi/egeria-docs/site/docs/guides/admin/kubernetes/chart_lab.md

 Now go to https://localhost:8091/coco to access the React UI.
 Login as 'garygeeke',password 'admin'.

-## Accessing the Ploymer UI
+## Accessing the Egeria UI

-The same applies to the service exposing Ploymer UI via nginx
+The same applies to the service exposing Egeria UI via nginx

 ```shell
 $ kubectl port-forward service/lab-nginx 8443:443
 Forwarding from 127.0.0.1:8443 -> 443
 Forwarding from [::1]:8443 -> 443
 ```
-Now you can go to https://localhost:8443 to access Egeria (Polymer) UI.
+Now you can go to https://localhost:8443 to access Egeria UI.

 ## Starting over